-The financial statements have been prepared on the historical cost basis, except as otherwise dilescribed in the notes below.
+The financial statements have been prepared on the historical cost basis, except as otherwise described in the notes below.

-2.3 Functional and presentation currency

-The financial statements are presented in Singapore dollars, which is the Company's functional currency.

-2.4 Use of estimates and judgements
+- 2.3 Functional and presentation currency The financial statements are presented in Singapore dollars, which is the Company's functional currency. - 2.4 Use of estimates and judgements

-The preparation of the financial statements in conformity with FRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the financial statements in conformity with FRSs requires management to make judgements, estimates and assumptions about the future, including climate-related risks and opportunities, that affect the application of the Company's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.